croaky/blog/articles/pull-requests-and-kanban.md

 [pr]: https://help.github.com/articles/about-pull-request-reviews/

-Code review before code lands in `master` offers these benefits:
+Code review before code lands in `main` offers these benefits:

 - The whole team learns about new code as it is written.
 - Mistakes are caught earlier.